Has anyone ever said to you, in a futile bid to cut back your gaming habit, “you won’t make money playing video games ”?

 It is worth bearing in mind that these competitions really are for the skilled player and, as entry costs are reasonably high, you shouldn’t enter unless you’re confident you can hold your own against professional players.

-There you have it, five ways to make money from video games.
-It might not be the easiest way to earn cash, but it is certainly one of the most fun, so monetise your gaming skills and start collecting coins faster than Mario!
+There you have it, six ways to make money from video games.
+It might not be the easiest way to earn cash, but it’s certainly one of the most fun, so monetise your gaming skills and start collecting coins faster than Mario!